 There are a number of ways that a parent can locate their child in your Check-In system.
-Depending on the child Search Fields you have enabled in the Children module's Connect Options (see related support article), they can enter the child's first name or last name or the full or last four digits of their phone number (either mobile/cell or landline of the child or any linked parent of the child); or, if your church has enabled a barcode scanner (see the related support article), they can scan their barcode or QR code and locate their children that way.
+Depending on the child Search Fields you have enabled in the Children module's Check-In Options (see related support article), they can enter the child's first name or last name or the full or last four digits of their phone number (either mobile/cell or landline of the child or any linked parent of the child); or, if your church has enabled a barcode scanner (see the related support article), they can scan their barcode or QR code and locate their children that way.

-From the search results simply click each child to be checked in (or registered).
+From the search results click each child to be checked in (or registered).
 Note that children are checked in to the group they are assigned to in your Children module.
 If a child has not yet been assigned to a group in the session's Gathering, the child will be auto-added to the correct group based on the child's date of birth and the group's entry/exit criteria set for the Gathering), and they will be added to the group's Member list in the Children module.